-d.
-Depth and length of pipe for each building connection insta alled during construction. e.
-As-built location and elevations of all types of sidewalks, trees or plantings, driveway openings, guide rail, traffic signotective fence; f.
-Profile sheets showing existing and finished roadway center centerline grades at every 50-foot interval and at all low an all underground utilities, the Profile sheets shall depict pip frame and invert elevations, flow lines and slopes of pipe; d high intersection points.
-For g.
-Dimensions of major features, such as width of roadway an etc.; d sidewalk, cul-de-sac radius, h.
-Locations of all drainage structures together with top of frar elevations, invert elevations, underdrains, and riprap splas outlets; i.
-As-built topography of detention basins, including top of be and outlet structures and elevations of spillway; erm elevations, inverts of inlet j.
+u.
+Deput and length of pipe for each building confiection inst alled during construction. e.
+As-built location and elevations of all types of sidewalks, trees or plantings, driveway openings, guide rail, traffic si protective fence; f.
+Profile sheets showing existing and finished roadway center centerline grades at every 50-foot interval and at all low are all underground utilities, the Profile sheets shall depict piframe and invert elevations, flow lines and slopes of pipe; nd high intersection points.
+For pe sizes and materials, top of g.
+Dimensions of major features, such as width of roadway aretc.; nd sidewalk, cul-de-sac radius, h.
+Locations of all drainage structures together with top of fra elevations, invert elevations, underdrains, and riprap splas outlets; i.
+As-built topography of detention basins, including top of band outlet structures and elevations of spillway; erm elevations, inverts of inlet j.
 As-built location of water mains, water services, curb boxe es, valve boxes, hydrants; k.
-As-built locations of all underground utilities (i.e. electric, gas, telephone, and cable well as all above ground utility transformer pads, manholes, junction boxes, vaults dimensions) and hand holes; l.
-Lot numbers and street addresses; m.
-Volume and page of all easements conveyed to the Town of Avon; and out it as Note: A o fe When there is a discrepancy between the design and as-built information, both the design and as-built information shall be presented, with the design information being crossed out with a single thin, but distinguishable, line, or other appropriate means of designating it as being superseded without rendering the information as unreadable.
-Note: All annotation is to be printed at a minimum size of 0.07" tall and is to be clearly legible with no overwrites by features, leaders or other obstructions.
-It is recommended that annotation for as-built features be prepared at a larger size than that for proposed features to clearly differentiate them.
-It is also recommended that line-work for as-built features be thicker and/or darker than proposed features, and screening be used further clarify as-built vs. proposed.
-PLAN PR REPAF RER (L.S.): Affix P.E.
-Stamp and Seal (Printed n name) (Signature e) Date: -
+As-built locations of all underground utilities (i.e. electric, well as all above ground utility transformer pads, manhole dimensions) and hand holes; I. Lot numbers and street addresses; m.
+Volume and page of all easements conveyed to the Town of Avon; aı o nd as-l ut with as bei All and overw feature is also built a sir ng si notation rites k es be preceded information shall be presented, with the design in a negle thin, but distinguishable, line, or other appropriate the presented without rendering the information as under the printed at a minimum size of 0.07" tall and is any features, leaders or other obstructions.
+It is recommend prepared at a larger size than that for proposed features to the other obstructions are the proposed that line-work for as-built features be thicker and screening be used further clarify as-built vs. proposed. nformation being crossed iate means of designating nreadable.
+It to be clearly legible with no led that annotation for as-built to clearly differentiate them.
+It PLAN PREPA RER (L.S.): Affix P.E.
+Stamp and Seal (Printe d name ) (Signat Date: ,